cloudmesh-community/book/chapters/data/mongodb.md

 MongoEngine also has a capability of query filtering which means that a keyword can be used within the called *QuerySet* object to retrieve specific information [@www-querying].
-Let's say one would like to iterate over *cloudmesh_community* students that are natives of Indiana.
+Let us say one would like to iterate over *cloudmesh_community* students that are natives of Indiana.
 To achieve this, one would use the following command: